Georgetown University: Employment and graduation outcomes

 While about 73% of graduates enter the workforce immediately following graduation, many pursue advanced degrees in law, medicine, business, and other fields.
 Georgetown alumni pursuing graduate study have been recipients of 32 Rhodes Scholarships, 46 Marshall Scholarships, 33 Truman Scholarships, 15 Mitchell Scholarships, and 12 Gates Cambridge Scholarships.
 Georgetown is among the nation's top producers of Fulbright Scholars, with 565 over its history, and produced more than any other institution in 2020, 2021, 2023, and 2024.
-It is also one of the top-ten yearly producers of Peace Corps volunteers As of 2016.
+It was one of the top-ten yearly producers of Peace Corps volunteers As of 2016.
 Georgetown ranks among the top ten U.S. colleges for median graduate income, with graduates of the McDonough School of Business having the highest average starting salaries, at $100,859; Georgetown alumni in general have a median starting salary of $87,100 with a median mid-career salary of $179,300, as of 2023-2024.

 Government and international relations are the two most popular undergraduate majors at Georgetown, and many students go on to careers in politics and diplomacy.
-Over 450 alumni currently serve as members and staffers on Capitol Hill.
 Georgetown educated more U.S. diplomats than any other university as of 2015, including at least 92 alumni that have attained the rank of U.S. Ambassador.
 Twelve foreign heads of state and government have graduated from Georgetown.
 Georgetown alumni have served as foreign ministers in a dozen countries.

 Finance and economics are the third and fourth-most popular undergraduate majors, and 40% of graduates start careers at consulting or financial services firms.
 The university is among the top ten alma maters reported by current Wall Street banking employees As of June 2020, according to LinkedIn surveys.
-Several graduates have gone on take research and leadership positions in many monetary authorities and international financial institutions, including Chair of the Federal Reserve and President of the World Bank.
+Several graduates have gone on take research and leadership positions at monetary authorities and international financial institutions, including chair of the Federal Reserve and president of the World Bank.